 3. Great Hammerhead

-You may be wondering; how many types of hammerhead sharks are there?
+You may be wondering, how many types of hammerhead sharks are there?
 There are ten different types of hammerhead shark breeds.
-Great hammerhead sharks, such as those found off of Puerto Rico are classified as endangered sharks.
-They are the largest of all the hammerhead species.
+Great hammerhead sharks, such as those found off of Puerto Rico, are classified as endangered sharks.
+They are the largest of all hammerhead species.

-Great hammerheads reach maturity between age 5 and 9 years old, giving birth every 2 years.
+Great hammerheads reach maturity between ages 5 and 9, giving birth every 2 years.
 They give birth to anywhere from 6 to 42 pups at a time!

-Great hammerheads have electrical receptors on their heads that give them the ability to sense nearby prey, even if it is hiding in the sand.
+Great hammerheads have electrical receptors on their heads that allow them to sense nearby prey, even if it is hiding in the sand.
 They feed on squid, crustaceans, stingrays, and other types of sharks.